Green Bay Rockers: 2020 restrictions and post-season sale

 The Booyah completed their 2020 season with a reduced capacity of 25% due to COVID-19 restrictions.

 In December 2020, the Booyah ownership group agreed in principle to sell the team to Mark Skogen.
 The sale is pending the transfer of the ballpark lease which requires approval by the Village of Ashwaubenon Board of Trustees at their December 15 meeting.

 2021 post-season renaming

 In November 2021, the team was renamed the Green Bay Rockers for the 2022 season to synergize with the ownership/management group plans to host a variety of concerts and other sporting and community events at the stadium.

 2023 league championship

 In 2023, the Rockers won their first Northwoods League Championship.
 They won the first half in the Great Lakes West, earning a playoff berth.
 They swept the Madison Mallards in two games for the Great Lakes West championship.
 They defeated the Traverse City Pit Spitters in the Great Lakes Championship game, 15-14.
 They beat the St. Cloud Rox in the Northwoods League Championship game, 4–3.
+The team was honored by being named 2023 Northwoods League Organization of the Year.

+2025 league championship

+In 2025, the Rockers won their second Northwoods League Championship in three years.
+They won the first half in the Great Lakes West, earning a playoff berth.
+They swept the Wausau Woodchucks in two games for the Great Lakes West championship.
+They defeated the Traverse City Pit Spitters in the Great Lakes Championship game.
+They beat the Duluth Huskies in a thrilling come-from-behind win to secure the Northwoods League Championship, 10–8.
+The team was subsequently named 2025 Northwoods League Organization of the Year with general manager John Fanta being named Northwoods League Executive of the Year.